 Medical assistants work in ambulatory care (clinics) and perform a wide range of administrative and clinical duties.
 They work with medical providers, nurses, physician assistants, behavioral health specialists and other medical professionals to provide the best possible patient-centered care.
 Medical assistants are trained to perform a number of administrative and clinical functions within the clinic.

 Examples of common administrative duties include: patient registration and intake, referrals to specialists, prior authorizations for medication or medical procedures and insurance verification.

 Examples of common clinical duties include: rooming patients, collecting patient vital signs (e.g., blood pressure, temperature, pulse), collecting and documenting information in the electronic medical record (EMR), maintaining the clinic workflow, assisting in minor office procedures (e.g., toenail removals, laceration repair, pap smears), performing venipuncture (phlebotomy) and point of care testing (e.g., fasting lipid tests, urinalysis, strep tests), performing electrocardiograms and administering vaccines.

 Medical Assistant Application 1

-Review all information provided on the website before completing the application.
+Review all information provided here on this webpage before completing the application.